Accessibility Resources 2

 The University of Wisconsin Parkside's target for meeting information technology accessibility standards is WCAG 2.0 Level AA.
 The Level AA success criteria provide a reasonable goal for websites / web applications, LMS / course content, and also function as a helpful metric for services that are not specifically web-based.

 The University of Wisconsin-Parkside is committed to high-quality educational programs, creative and scholarly activities, and services responsive to its diverse student population, and its local, national and global communities.
-To fulfill this mission, Disability Services recognizes that all persons who are disabled are an integral part of our society.
+To fulfill this mission, Student Accessibility Services recognizes that all persons who are disabled are an integral part of our society.
 Further, it is our goal to effectively collaborate with students, instructors, staff and community members to create usable, equitable, inclusive, and sustainable learning environments.

 Parkside & Technology Resources